England's Black players face racial abuse after Euro 2020 defeat | Sports-Games

 Marcus Rashford, 23, Jadon Sancho, 21, and Bukayo Saka, 19, were the targets of the abuse after they missed spot-kicks in a penalty shootout with Italy which settled Sunday's final after the game finished as a 1-1 draw.
 The comments have prompted a police investigation and wide condemnation, although critics accused some ministers of hypocrisy for refusing to support a high-profile anti-racist stance the players had made during the tournament.

+The Times newspaper reported that British ministers will tell social media companies to immediately hand over details of those who made online racially abusive comments towards the players.
 "Three lads who were brilliant all summer had the courage to step up & take a pen when the stakes were high," England captain Harry Kane wrote on Twitter.
-"They deserve support & backing not the vile racist abuse they’ve had since last night.
-If you abuse anyone on social media you’re not an @England fan and we don’t want you."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)